ragrawal123/deepfake-detection/audiohash/README.md

 <!-- end of list -->
 And, a variety of YouTube videos tend to inherently be recorded at different angles.\
 \
-In order to use the YouTube subset, we wrote the script `dataload.py` that would download the audio segments locally, taking [GB] space.
+In order to use the YouTube subset, we wrote the script `dataload.py` that would download the audio segments locally, taking 461 GB.
 This is due to the dataset being gated on Hugging Face and requiring an HF account & token to use, which provides an unnecessary barrier.

 In order to download the data, we ran: